hackclub/hackclub/meta/fundraising/cold_email.md

 (OR POTENTIALLY LIST MUTUAL CONTACTS, SPECIFICALLY WHY YOU REACHED OUT TO THEM)

-We've built hackEDU, a set of programming clubs with 1,000 students at 24 high schools around the country.
+We've built hackEDU, a community of programming clubs with 1,000 students at 24 high schools around the country.
 We think it's silly that students who love music can join band, students who love sports can join an athletic team, but students who want to learn to code have to go home and code alone.
 Our vision is that every high school in the country will offer programming clubs where students can code (and learn to code) with other like-minded students.

 Until now we've bootstrapped this with $0 in donations.
 I dropped out of high school in LA and moved to SF to grow this starting full-time ~5 months ago, and